rtm516/GeyserMC-wiki/Floodgate.md

 In your Floodgate config, change `username-prefix` to whichever prefix you desire - you can set it to `""` and there will be no prefix.
 On Spigot servers, you should also shut down your server and delete your `usercache.json` file located in the same folder as your server jar to prevent users who already joined from having the old prefix.

+## Running commands

+In some instances, you may need to wrap the Bedrock player's username in quotes; for example: `/tp "*BedrockPlayer"`.

 ## Known Issues/Caveats

 ### Skins